AR2202/langjam2/submissions/Hylomorphic/README.md

 When the AST is being evaluated, the user has different choices for what happens to the AST.
 They can either clear it and start a new tree, preserve the unevaluated tree after displaying the evaulation result or keep the evaluated AST as the new starting point.
 Details under the TUI instructions.

 ### Evaluation rules
 A product node with 2 integer children multiplies the integers.
-A categorical coproduct in corresponds to a sum in the sense of "sum types".
+A categorical coproduct corresponds to a sum in the sense of "sum types".
 A coproduct node is therefore a sum node.
 It sums its integer children.
 A product node with 2 boolean children performs AND, as AND is the product in the Bool category.
-A coproduct node performs OR on 2 boolean children for the equivalent reason.
+A coproduct node performs OR on 2 boolean children for the equivalent reason (again, think sum types vs product types if you are familiar with algebraic data types).

 A node with mixed children casts the boolean to an integer as follows:
 TRUE corresponds to 1, as TRUE is the terminal object in the Bool category and 1 (the singleton set) is the terminal object in Set.